FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 The goal of the research is to define the best way to calculate AirBNB prices based on holidays and temperature.
 To define the price, data is collected in 2 different stages.
 First the primary data from Inside AirBNB is used to calculate prices during a period.
 Secondly data is coupled with secondary data to analyse the findings and answer the research question.

 ## Research deployment :mag:
 After running the analysis, a PDF file will be create to visualize the effect of holidays and temperature on prices.
+This is done by various plots and the output of the linear regression.

 ## Stakeholders :briefcase:
 - Users of airBNB can use the information gathered by answering the research to anticipate price flunctuations.